beigeworm/PoshCord-C2/README.md

 **INFORMATION**

-This script will wait until it notices a change in the contents of a text file hosted online (eg. github).
+This script will wait until it notices a change in the contents of a text file hosted online (eg. github/pastebin).
 Every 10 seconds it will check a file for a change in the file contents and interpret it as a custom command / module.

-*Using github to host your command file will take up to 5 minutes to run each module command - Use your own server to host the txt file for instant response*
+*Using github to host your command file will take up to 5 minutes to run each module command - Use pasatebin (account needed) your own server to host the txt file for instant response*

+**SETUP**
+1. Goto https://pastebin.com and make an account..
+2. create an empty paste/file and copy the RAW url.
+3. change YOUR_FILE_URL to the RAW url  eg. https://pastebin.com/QeCLTdea -OR- http://your.server.ip.here/files/file.txt
+4. change YOUR_WEBHOOK_URL to your webhook eg. https://discord.com/api/webhooks/123445623531/f4fw3f4r46r44343t5gxxxxxx

 **USAGE**